oVirt/ovirt-site/source/infra/infrastructure-provided-by-project.html.md

 ## Mailing lists

-The project runs Mailman at <http://lists.ovirt.org> .
+The project runs Mailman at <http://lists.ovirt.org> hosted on linode1.ovirt.org

 All available lists are found at <http://lists.ovirt.org/mailman/listinfo> .

 ## Content website / wiki

-The project runs MediaWiki at <http://ovirt.org> .
+The project runs MediaWiki at <http://ovirt.org> hosted on OpenShift.
+Current admins for the OpenShift instance are quaid, dneary and garrett.

 Details are found on [How to use this wiki](How to use this wiki).

-It is hosted on OpenShift.

 ## Source code management